Cycling The Burway, Church Stretton, Wales

-We began our 30 Days/100 Greatest Climbs Challenge near London where most of the climbs are along routes bordered by trees which block our views. #39 is further North and approaching the eastern central border of Wales and in this region there are wonderful open views of the Shropshire Hills Area of Outstanding Natural Beauty.
+We began our 30 Days/100 Greatest Climbs Challenge near London where most of the climbs are along routes bordered by trees blocking our views.
+GCC #39 is further North and approaching the eastern central border of Wales, in this region there are wonderful open views of the Shropshire Hills Area of Outstanding Natural Beauty.

 The climb is quite challenging at 9.4% average for three full kilometers, although that high average is significantly influenced by a brutal 15.6% stretch beginning at 500 meters.

 Start of 0.5 km 15.6% segment.

 Our views are of moors (uncultivated upland) and dales (valleys) with a purplish hue from blankets of heather covering much of the terrain.
 This is grazing and farmland and we do encounter livestock along the way (predominately sheep).

 Cyclist.co.uk has a nice summary of this climb:

 “Church Stretton is also home to an evil climb and, like all good climbs on a bike, the one to the top of The Burway starts with a coffee and cake.
 The Burway, which scores 9/10 in Simon Warren’s book 100 Greatest Cycling Climbs, is the road that leads to the Long Mynd, a moorland plateau of heather and rocks and a popular place for walkers, geography field trips and cyclists.